SkelliBoi/Humble-Warden/README.md

 THIS MODLIST HAS NOT YET BEEN EXTENSIVELY TESTED!
 YOU COULD ENCOUNTER BUGS USING IT SO BE AWARE!

-The modlist was made using the Steam version of Dragon Age: Origins - Ultimate Edition, and I can not guarantee any other version will work.

 The installation of this mod list requires a total of about 82GB (this could likely be reduced in the future as I learn more of the features of Wabberjack). ~24GB for the base game, ~30GB for the modlist, and ~28GB for the downloads.
 The download itself should take about 40 minutes, depending on your internet speed.

 ## Important Mods